ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 ## Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}}
 {: #vpc-vcf-deploy-vvs-tanzu}

-[The Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}} validated solution](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-developer-ready-infrastructure-v1/GUID-E3C98B72-EE54-491E-AC71-C07F52AAF5E2.html){: external} provides design, implementation, and operational guidance for a workload domain that runs vSphere with Tanzu workloads (TKG Runtime) in the Software-Defined Data Center (SDDC).
+The [Developer Ready Infrastructure for VMware Cloud Foundation validated solution](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vvs/1-0/developer-ready-infrastructure-for-vmware-cloud-foundation.html){: external} provides design, implementation, and operational guidance for a workload domain that runs vSphere with Tanzu workloads (TKG Runtime) in the Software-Defined Data Center (SDDC).

 This solution is intended for cloud architects and administrators who are familiar with using VMware software to deploy and manage a workload domain that runs vSphere with Tanzu workloads in the SDDC.

 The solution does not include any new solution-added products, but the VMware documentation provides a fast and efficient path to automating the Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}} implementation.

-To deploy the Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}} validated solution in {{site.data.keyword.cloud_notm}}, follow the process in [Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}}](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-developer-ready-infrastructure-v1/GUID-E3C98B72-EE54-491E-AC71-C07F52AAF5E2.html){: external}.
+To deploy the Developer Ready Infrastructure for {{site.data.keyword.vcf-vpc-short}} validated solution in {{site.data.keyword.cloud_notm}}, follow the process in [Developer Ready Infrastructure for VMware Cloud Foundation validated solution](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vvs/1-0/developer-ready-infrastructure-for-vmware-cloud-foundation.html){: external}.

 ### Important notes
 {: #vpc-vcf-deploy-vvs-tanzu-notes}